 Old Fuel and Oil Mix in an ECHO Leaf Blower

-Additionally, water and ethanol separates from the gasoline and sinks to the bottom of the fuel tank.
+Additionally, water and ethanol separate from the gasoline and sink to the bottom of the fuel tank.
 When this solution runs through the engine, it runs hot and can damage the engine.
-Always use an unleaded gasoline with a maximum ethanol content of 10% (E10).
-Avoid E15 and E85 gasolines.

 Bad Primer Bulb in an ECHO Leaf Blower